Solar cells are current sources

 Here is a simulation of a 15 solar cell PV panel where one solar cell is half shaded.
 The shaded solar cell dissipates 19W when the load is 0.5Ω.

 Commonly, for hot-spot protection, one bypass diode per group of maximum 15 solar cells is used.
 Suppose we have a solar panel of 60 solar cells.
 Such a panel can be divided four groups of 15 cells.
 If only one solar cell in a group is shaded, we loss the solar power from the whole group.
 When two groups have a shaded solar cell, the total loss is already 50%.
-At the solar bike, where shadow is not uncommon, smaller groups are needed to minimize the shadowing impact.
+At mobile applications with often shadow, smaller groups are needed to minimize the shadowing impact.

 The simulations and conclusions below are based on the use of conventional P-N junction bypass diodes.
 Active bypass diodes were not available in 2010, when this article was written.

 The second reason for using bypass diodes is minimizing shadowing impact on the PV panel power.
 We will likely conclude that using one conventional bypass diode per solar cell is the ultimate solution.
 But this is not true.
 If there is shadow at the solar panel, mostly more solar cells are shaded.
 In this case placing bypass diodes over groups of solar cells is better.

 We discuss three bypass diode configurations, which are simulated with Multisim.
 The simulated bypass diodes are equal to the SBR20U40CT.
 The current at the maximum power point is 4.7A.
 For determining the loss we only treat the worst case of completely shaded cells.
 This is because it seldom occur that only one cell in a group is partly shaded.

 PV panel voltage reduction caused by shadow when bypass diodes are placed across groups of solar cells: